Mark Sertori

 Mark Anthony Sertori (born 1 September 1967) is an English former footballer.
 He played for numerous clubs in the lower divisions of the Football League, initially as a striker before moving to centre-back.
-He now works as a sports masseur for Manchester City.
+He now works as a sports masseur for Roma.

 Career

 Born in Manchester, Lancashire, Sertori played for East Manchester before signing for Stockport County in February 1987.
 He made four league appearances before signing for Football Conference side Lincoln City in 1987, who he made his debut for in a 4–2 defeat at Barnet on 22 August.
 He finished the 1987–88 season with 28 league appearances and six goals as Lincoln won the Conference championship.

 He moved to York City in September 1999 for a fee of £25,000 with Sertori agreeing a two-year contract.
 In March 2001, he had three clubs in a week.
 He departed York for Shrewsbury Town, making a single substitute appearance, before joining Cheltenham Town.

 He dropped into non-League football in the summer of 2001, joining Altrincham.
 In November 2001 he captained a Northern Premier League representative XI against an FA representative XI.
 In July 2002 he signed for Accrington Stanley before moving on to Hyde United in January 2003.
 He retired at the end of the season to concentrate on his new career as a sports masseur.